Moot Court Travel Teams

 Wechsler Criminal Law Moot Court Competition

 Named after the drafter of the Model Penal Code, the Annual Herbert Wechsler National Criminal Law Moot Court Competition is the only national moot court competition in the United States to focus on topics in substantive criminal law.
 Problems address the constitutionality and interpretation of federal and state criminal statutes as well as general issues in the doctrine of federal and state criminal law.
-This year’s event will be hosted by SUNY Buffalo Law School on Saturday, April 9, 2016 at the Erie County Courthouse in Downtown Buffalo.
+This year’s event will be hosted by SUNY Buffalo Law School at the Erie County Courthouse in Downtown Buffalo.

 Emory Civil Rights & Liberties Moot Court Competition